brewhk-dev/follow/README.md

 All callbacks are called with `error` as its first parameter, and `result` as its second.

+Developers should first subscribe to the relevant publications before making the `getXXX` calls.

 ###### Follow user

 Follow a user.